 Michael Jones

 He is a co-author of the 2019 book Human Trafficking: An Organised Crime?
-(Hurst/Oxford University Press), assessing slavery, smuggling markets and the political economies of Sudan and Eritrea.
-Additionally, Michael was accredited as a member of DFID’s conflict advisor cadre in 2020, and has worked as a consultant analysing peacekeeping in Somalia and corruption in Sudan for Saferworld and Transparency International, respectively.
+(Hurst/Oxford University Press) and was accredited as a member of DFID/FCDO's conflict advisor cadre in 2020.
+Michael has also worked as a consultant analysing peacekeeping in Somalia (Saferworld) and corruption in Sudan (Transparency International).

 Exploring Extremism is a podcast series produced by UNDP’s Oslo Governance Centre.
 In this episode RUSI Research Fellow Michael Jones discusses the impact of communication interventions and considers what actually works and the metrics for measuring success.